 Mrs Whooley works across the school with many different children, running interventions including Nurture groups, Social Thinking sessions and Lego Therapy.
 She also provides 1:1 support for children with ASD (Autism), SEMH and ADHD.
 Mrs Whooley has a degree in History and is a qualified Nursery Nurse.
 She has worked in schools and education setting for more than 12 years, including working in a Nursery with a specialist ASD provision prior to joining King Athelstan.
 Mrs Whooley was also previously a governor for King Athelstan when her own children attended the school.
 Outside of school she enjoys cooking, gardening and reading.

 Mrs O’Connor’s role is to support individuals and small groups of children in Wiltshire.
 This currently includes supporting Nurture groups and Forest School and running 1:1 SEMH interventions, EAL groups and Lego Therapy.
 She also provides some lunchtime support for individuals with SEMH needs.
-Mrs O’Connor has worked as a TA at King Athelstan for 5 years, working in classes and 1:1 with children with SEND and has recently joined the Inclusion Team.
+Mrs O’Connor has worked as a TA at King Athelstan since 2015, working in classes and 1:1 with children with SEND and has recently joined the Inclusion Team.
 She holds a psychotherapy qualification and previously worked for Place2Be providing therapy for primary aged children.
 Mrs O’Connor is a qualified First Aider and Mental Health First Aider.
 Outside of school she enjoys spending time with her grandchildren and engaging in voluntary work in the community.

 Mrs Crombie is the Teacher in Charge of the SRP which opened in September 2019.
 She is responsible for the management and day to day running of the SRP to ensure that all the children in the provision have access to a full and engaging curriculum and are supported to successfully integrate into the whole school environment.
 She is passionate about developing children’s social, emotional and mental health needs and motivating children to be aspirational and integrated into the whole school community.
 Mrs Crombie is a qualified and experienced teacher, having worked across different key stages as class teacher, head of department and in senior leadership.
 She has experience working with multi agency teams to support the education of vulnerable groups and those with SEND, particularly through her previous role as Assistant Head of the Virtual School for Looked After Children.
 When not in school she enjoys playing the cello and spending time quality time with her family.